 Blue is all around us.
 It is the color of the sky and the sea and is one of our favorite colors to source gemstones in.
 We love exploring all the beautiful variations of this color with different stones!
-Here are some of our favorites that we love working with:
+Here are some of our favorites to work with:

 If you love the look of sapphires but don't want to break the bank, Iolite is for you!
 It is a beautiful blue stone that’s natural coloring is a deep blue.
 It is slightly less durable than a sapphire, but with proper care, it can last generations.
 We love sourcing this beautiful stone from Wyoming and cannot wait to work with it more in the future.